KogiMobileSAS/fastlane/README.md

     fabric(configuration: "AdHoc", environment: "Test", groups: ['ClientGroup', 'Kogi']) end

-desc "Create a new build in production environment, upload it to Fabric and send it to the client and Kogi groups" lane :production do
+desc "Create a new build in the production environment, upload it to Fabric and send it to the client and Kogi groups" lane :production do
     fabric(configuration: "Release", environment: "Production", groups: ['ClientGroup', 'Kogi']) end

-desc "Create a new build in production environment, upload it to TestFlight (Only upload the build, THIS LANE DON'T DO THE SUBMISSION)" lane :uploadtestflight do
+desc "Create a new build in the production environment, upload it to TestFlight (Only upload the build, THIS LANE DON'T DO THE SUBMISSION)" lane :uploadtestflight do
     itunesconnect(configuration: "AdHoc", environment: "Test") end

-desc "Create a new build in production environment, upload it to iTunes Connect (Only upload the build, THIS LANE DON'T DO THE SUBMISSION)" lane :uploadtostore do
+desc "Create a new build in the production environment, upload it to iTunes Connect (Only upload the build, THIS LANE DON'T DO THE SUBMISSION)" lane :uploadtostore do
     itunesconnect(configuration: "Release", environment: "Production") end